 Step 1: Please select the Windows 10 system partition and click "Extend Partition" function from the left pane.
-Also it is OK to right click on C partition and select "Extend" feature.
+Also, it is OK to right-click on C partition and select "Extend" feature.

 Step 2: Then, choose to take free space from a partition or unallocated space and drag the sliding handle to decide how much free space to take.
 After that, click "OK" to go back to the main interface.

 Nevertheless, when trying to extend volume, sometimes you may fail to do a job with the features, but sometimes you can extend or shrink partition successfully, not knowing the reason.

-When you open this free tool and right click C drive, you will view Windows 10 Extend Volume greyed out so you can’t extend volume in Windows 10, just like the picture shows below.
+When you open this free tool and right-click C drive, you will view Windows 10 Extend Volume greyed out so you can’t extend volume in Windows 10, just like the picture shows below.

-1. The unallocated space must be on the same disk, and it must follow the system partition.
+- The unallocated space must be on the same disk, and it must follow the system partition.
 That is to say, Disk Management only can extend a primary partition with contiguous unallocated space on the right side (logical partition with free space).

-In addition, there is another tool named diskpart which also enables you to manage your disk and partition in some aspects, such as extend volume, format volume, convert to NTFS, clean disk and more.
+In addition to extending C drive Windows 10 with Disk Management, there is another tool named diskpart which also enables you to manage your disk and partition in some aspects, such as extend volume, format volume, convert to NTFS, clean disk and more.

 - "select disk n": n is the number of the target disk.

-"select partition n": n refers to the partition number on the target disk.
+- "select partition n": n refers to the partition number on the target disk.

-"extend size=x disk=n": x means a specific number of the unallocated space or free space on the target disk you want to use, and x is in MB unit.
+- "extend size=x disk=n": x means a specific space size of the unallocated space or free space on the target disk you want to use, and x is in MB unit.

-In this part, I introduce three partition managers to help extend partition for Windows 10.
+In this part, we introduce three partition managers to extend partition in Windows 10 without formatting.
 By using them, you will find MiniTool Partition Wizard can help to increase partition size well without any limitation and it can solve Windows 10 can’t extend partition issue.